-- 3. After successful completion of POST, all LEDs will be extinguished.
-If a cassette is loaded, the Tape LED will remain on.
-If the cassette is write-protected, the Status LED will also remain on. - 4.
-If the Status LED flashes twice every 1.25 seconds with the flashes occuring close together followed by some delay, then POST failed.
+4. If the Status LED flashes twice every 1.25 seconds with the flashes occurring close together followed by some delay, then POST failed.
 Attempt to clear the failure by re-executing POST.
 (Power off and power on the drive.)
 If the failure repeats itself, call Multivendor Customer Services.

-After successful execution of POST, have your system manager restart the system and assign a device name to your TLZ09 drive if necessary.
+After successful execution of POST, have your system manager restart the system and assign a device name to your TLZ09 or TLZ10 drive if necessary.
 Optionally, you can run a full system or SCSI bus test.
 See your system owner's manual for specific instructions.

 If a tape is loaded, the Tape indicator stays on.
-If the tape is writeprotected, the Status indicator will also remain on.
+If the tape is write-protected, the Status indicator will also remain on.

-Using the TLZ09 Cassette Tape Drive
+5 Using the TLZ09/TLZ10 Cassette Tape Drive

-This chapter shows you how to use the TLZ09 drives, buttons, and indicators (Figures 1-1 through 1-3).
-It also shows you how to use cassette tapes.
+This chapter describes how to use the TLZ09 and TLZ10 drives, buttons, and indicators (see Figure 1-1 through Figure 1-3).
+It also describes how to use cassette tapes.